PayPal vs credit card payments

 This set-up means you can store your credit card, debit card or even your bank account details in a PayPal account, and then choose which of these options you use when paying through PayPal.
 As a result, you don’t have to enter your payment details every time you make a purchase.

 - Payment encryption.
-Every payment made through PayPal is encrypted by the service so that your details are kept safe.
-This reduces the risk of personal or payment information being stored in places where you don’t want it.
+Every payment made through PayPal is encrypted so that your details are kept safe, reducing the risk of personal or payment information being stored in places you don’t want it.

 - Fast payments.
 You don’t need to enter your card or account details when you make a payment through PayPal.
-Instead, you’ll just be prompted to log in to your account and select your preferred payment option.
-You can also set up PayPal One Touch, which allows you to make payments without needing to enter your PayPal login details when you’re using an authorised device.
+You can also set up PayPal One Touch, allowing you to make payments without entering your PayPal login details on an authorised device.

 - Credit card rewards.
 If you add a rewards credit card to your PayPal account, you’ll be able to earn points per $1 spent on eligible purchases.